-You soon realize, that not all marijuana seeds are created equal.
+Not all marijuana seeds are created equal.

-It’s essential you start out with high quality marijuana seeds from the right strain.
+To get the results you want, it’s essential that you start out with high-quality seeds from the right strain.

 But you grow plants that yield buds that are on a whole new level in terms of: